What is Operating Leverage?

 While we analyze a company, we must look at its Operating Leverage.
 DOL helps us evaluate how sensitive its operating income is with respect to changes in Sales.
 Higher DOL will result in a higher change in Operating income when sales increase.
 However, in the case of adverse situations of Sales decrease, such companies’ Operating Income will get hit the most.
 On the other hand, companies with Lower DOL will see only a proportional change in Operating Income.

 As an analyst, you should fully understand a company’s cost structure, fixed costs, variable costs, and operating leverage.
 This information is very helpful when you forecast financials and prepare its financial model in excel.

 Recommended Articles –

-This has been a guide to what is Operating Leverage, formula, and its calculation.
-Here we also take a degree of operating leverage examples of companies like Colgate, Amazon, Accenture and also sectors including IT Services, Utilities, Business Services, and Airlines.
+This article has been a guide to what is Operating Leverage, formula, and its calculation.
+Here we also take a degree of operating leverage examples of companies like Colgate, Amazon, Accenture, and also sectors including IT Services, Utilities, Business Services, and Airlines.